Exploring the Santo Nino de Atocha Chapel

 children's chapel in New Mexico

-Santo Nino de Atocha chapel- Holy Child of Atocha chapel Chimayo, New Mexico
+Santo Nino de Atocha chapel- Holy Child of Atocha Chapel Chimayo, New Mexico

-Men of northern New Mexico, stationed in the Phillipines at the outbreak of WWII, prayed to Santo Nino during the Siege of Corregidor and the subsequent Bataan Death March.
+Men of northern New Mexico, stationed in the Philippines at the outbreak of WWII, prayed to Santo Nino during the Siege of Corregidor and the subsequent Bataan Death March.
 In the late 1940’s the survivors of the Death March and their families began the first Holy Week pilgrimage to Chimayo and the shrine of Santo Nino (which was housed, at that time, at el Santuario de Chimayo).

 It is said to be the largest chapel in the world dedicated to children.